 Many of us start our days with two drinks: coffee and orange juice.
 The coffee helps you wake up, and the orange juice provides a little health-boosting vitamin C. But have you ever considered combining them into one drink?

 We investigated this crazy idea.
 The results?
-You can absolutely combine coffee and orange juice — some coffee shops even sell this drink — but you may not be over the moon with the flavor.
+You can combine coffee and orange juice — some coffee shops even sell this drink — but you may not be over the moon with the flavor.
 Here’s what you need to know about coffee and orange juice!

-Coffee and Orange Juice: What to Know
+Coffee and Orange Juice: Overview

-First of all, let’s dispel some myths around drinking coffee and orange juice together.
+First of all, let’s dispel some myths about drinking coffee and orange juice together.
 Some people say that combining these liquids will damage your teeth, give you a stomach ache, or curdle in your cup.
 But is there any truth to this?
 Here’s a little background on drinking coffee and orange juice:

 Does it affect your teeth?